the-turrets-dao/DAO-Governance-POC/README.md

 Other **parameters** are:

 - account id of the source account that will fund the create proposal process - see [source accout](#source-account-to-create-a-proposal)
-- account id of a nonce account that has a small balance and is controlled by the turret signers.
+- account id of a nonce account that has a small balance and is controlled by the turret signers - see [nonce accout](#nonce-account-controlled-by-the-turrets).
 - a secret seed for a proposal account that does not yet exist and should be created - see [proposal account](#seed-for-the-proposal-account)
 - a link to the general dao specifications for proposals - see [dao data specification](#dao-specifications-for-proposals)
 - a link to the specific configuration of the proposal - see [proposal data specification](#specification-of-the-proposal)
 - a list of 5 turret signers on which this contract is run and which are responsible for signing further steps (close, tally, execute) - see [turret signers](#turret-signers).

-The **XDR** resulting from the execution of the contract is signed by the turret servers and has to be also signed by the user with the seed of the proposal account before submitted to the stellar network.
+The **XDR** resulting from the execution of the contract action ```create``` is signed by the turret servers and has to be also signed by the user with the seed of the source account and with the seed of the proposal account before submitted to the stellar network.

 ### Source account to create a proposal

-The source account must have enough XLM to pay for the creation + voting tokens to fund the bond.
+The source account must have enough XLM to pay for the creation and it must have enough voting tokens to fund the bond.

 - *balance*: tbd - approx 5-10 XLM to be able to finance the creation of the proposal
 - *balance*: voting tokens to be stacked as definded by CREATE_PROPOSAL_BOND (see [dao data specification](#dao-specifications-for-proposals))